netsiphd/netrd/CONTRIBUTING.md

 * Remember that this is a volunteer-driven project, and that your contributions are welcome!

+##### A Brief Note On Licensing
+Often, python code for an algorithm of interest already exists.
+In the interest of avoiding repeated reinvention of the wheel, we welcome code from other sources being integrated into `netrd`.
+If you are doing this, we ask that you be explicit and transparent about where the code came from and which license it is released under.
+The safest thing to do is copy the license from the original code into the header documentation of your file.
+For reference, this software is [licensed under MIT](https://github.com/tlarock/netrd/blob/master/LICENSE).

 ## Setup
-Before starting your contribution, you need to follow the following instructions once.
+Before starting your contribution, you need to complete the following instructions once.
-The goal of this process is to fork, download and install the latest version of the repository.
+The goal of this process is to fork, download and install the latest version of `netrd`.

 1. Log in to GitHub.